macias/Skila/compiler/Skila.Language/Documentation/Mutability.md

 ### Terms

-Immutable data -- data we can guarantee are immutable.
+Immutable data -- data we can guarantee are immutable (in deep sense).

-Mutable data -- data we cannot guarantee are immutable, so in fact they can be immutable.
+Not immutable data -- data we cannot guarantee are immutable, so in fact they can be immutable.

 ### Sharing